Introduction

 Community

 Millions of developers worldwide.
-StackOverflow answers for every problem.
+StackOverflow answers for every issue.
 Tutorials for every skill level.
 WordCamps in every major city.
-WPBeginner alone offers over 3,000 practical tutorials – from blog setups to SEO, security, and WooCommerce – and has been maintained by WordPress experts for 16+ years.
+WPBeginner alone offers over 3,000 practical tutorials – from blog setup via SEO and security to WooCommerce – and has been maintained by WordPress experts for 16+ years.

 Practical Example: WordPress Project

-Imagine you need a corporate blog by the end of the week with newsletter integration, social media sharing, and SEO optimisation:
+Imagine you need a corporate blog with newsletter integration, social media sharing, and SEO optimisation by the end of the week:

 Installation & Theme